This document ilustrates how to setup GitHub Pages using Hugo as website generator and GitHub’s Actions to automate the deployment process.

 Navigate to your GitHub’s repository settings and under Deploy keys

-add a new one using the content of the hugo.pub
+add a new one using the content of the hugo.pub SSH key generated in

 the previous step.